nadethoughts/Aetheria/The Anchor’s Secret/Player Characters/Arthur.md

 ## Back Story
 Arthur was born amid the grime and shadows of Old Penmaris, in the slums beneath the city’s proud sea walls.
 His mother, a laundress, and his father, a dockhand, both perished in a warehouse fire when he was still a cub.
 Left to fend for himself, Arthur survived on scraps, wit, and a stubborn belief that even in darkness, one must not become what devours the light.

-Among the alleys and half-flooded docks, he found kinship with another orphan — a young kobold truescale named Kaelrix.
+Among the alleys and half-flooded docks, he found kinship with another orphan — a young kobold truescale named [[Kaelrix]].
 Though their tempers clashed, the two became inseparable brothers.
 Together, they ran with the back-alley gangs of Penmaris, daring the guards and the world itself.
-Arthur’s stubborn fairness and Kaelrix’s cunning made them leaders among the forgotten.
+Arthur’s stubborn fairness and [[Kaelrix]]’s cunning made them leaders among the forgotten.

 But the bond would not last.